unjs/website/content/design-kit.md

 Each package has its own logo.
 For most of them, the logo is an emoji from the [Noto collection](https://icones.js.org/collection/noto) that try to represent the package purpose.

 :design-kit-package-logos{.not-prose .mt-8}

+## Package Puzzle Parts

+Each package has its own puzzle part.
+The puzzle part is an important element of UnJS because it represents the idea that all packages can be used together to form a bigger picture, the UnJS ecosystem.
+In the meantime, each package can be used individually to solve a specific problem.

+:design-kit-package-puzzle-parts{.not-prose .mt-8}